 1099-MISC, Independent Contractors, and Self-Employed

-If payment for services you provided is listed in box 7 of Form 1099-MISC (PDF), you are being treated as a self-employed worker, also referred to as an independent contractor:
+If payment for services you provided is listed in box 7 of Form 1099-MISC (.pdf), Miscellaneous Income, the payer is treating you as a self-employed worker, also referred to as an independent contractor.

 - The payer has determined that an employer-employee relationship does not exist in your case.

-Unless you were an employee, you report your non-employee compensation on Schedule C (Form 1040) (PDF), Profit or Loss from Business (Sole Proprietorship), or Schedule C-EZ (Form 1040) (PDF), Net Profit from Business:
+- If you are in a self-employed trade or business, you must include payments for your services on Schedule C (Form 1040) (.pdf), Profit or Loss From Business (Sole Proprietorship), or Schedule C-EZ (Form 1040) (.pdf), Net Profit From Business.

-- You also need to complete Schedule SE (Form 1040) (PDF), Self-Employment Tax, and pay self-employment tax on your net earnings from self-employment, if you had net earnings from self-employment of $400 or more.
+- If you are self-employed, you will also need to complete Schedule SE (Form 1040) (.pdf), Self-Employment Tax, and pay self-employment tax on your net earnings from self-employment of $400 or more.

 - Publication 505, Tax Withholding and Estimated Tax

 - Publication 17, Your Federal Income Tax for Individuals